SEND Information Report

 What support will there be for my child’s overall well–being?

-We have designated Learning Mentors who deliver a range of nurture programs both individually and in groups.
+We have designated Learning Mentors who deliver a range of nurture programs both individually and in groups either in the Rainbow Room or in the classroom setting.

 We have a Rainbow Room, brightly decorated with soft furnishings, where nurture sessions take place.